Skar3Krow/Skar3Krow/README.md

 Programmer and Developer
 ------------------------

-Still digging deeper into the world of Programming and Development.
-Certified Python Programmer.
+Digging deeper into the world of Programming and Development.

 * 🌍  I'm based in Ahmedabad
 * ✉️  You can contact me at [dregoexistenciodotofficial@gmail.com](mailto:dregoexistenciodotofficial@gmail.com)
-* 🧠  I'm learning Rust
-* 🤝  I'm open to collaborating on anything cs related (literally)
+* 🤝  I'm open for collaboration

 ### Skills